Kensington Square: History

 In 1685, Thomas Young, a woodcarver, acquired land in Kensington which he sought to develop, and as he later described it in 1701, "did sett out and appoint a considerable part thereof to be built into a large Square of large and substantial Houses fit for the Habitacion of persons of good Worth and Quality, with Courts and Yards before and Gardens lying backwards".

 In London, St. James's Square, Soho Square and Golden Square are a few years older, but in contrast with these Kensington Square still retains its residential character.

 Garden

 The communal gardens were laid out in 1698 and are 0.36 ha in size.
 The garden is private and not open to the public, though it has taken part in the annual Open Garden Squares Weekend.

-Heythrop College
+Notable buildings

-No. 23 was Heythrop College, University of London until 2018, "the Specialist Philosophy and Theology College of the University of London," which included a library originally established in 1614 in Louvain (Leuven) by the Society of Jesus (the Jesuits) for those studies.
+No. 23 was home to Heythrop College, University of London, the specialist Philosophy and Theology College of the University of London, until 2018.
+The College housed a library originally established in 1614 in Louvain (Leuven) by the Society of Jesus (the Jesuits) for those studies.

+The Chapel of the Assumption Convent is located in Kensington Square.
+Built in 1875, the chapel became a listed building on 7 November 1984.